 The tap water is not safe to drink in Peru.
 Most hotels will supply you will one bottle of water per person, but I always made sure to have 2 bottles on hand in case they did not.
 You can also boil water for at least one minute and use a reusable water bottle.

-Remember that you also should not use the tap water to brush your teeth.
+Remember that you also should not use tap water to brush your teeth.
 A good hack to remember this is to tape your toothbrush to a bottle of water.
 Also, be sure to request no ice in drinks when you are out at a restaurant or bar.

 7)Pack Appropriate Clothing